 A week ago, Kanye and J. Prince released an online video.
-Kanye approached issues with the boy-certified lover and publicly argued to end the quarrel in the visual.
-Kanye believes that putting the Drake feud to rest, occurring together for the first time in years, would eventually be more beneficial to them in the future.
-Kanye also believes the positive step forward would serve “s an “ultimate goal” to get Larry Hoover out of jail.
+Kanye addresses issues with the boy-certified lover to end the quarrel.
+Kanye believes that putting the Drake feud to rest would eventually be more beneficial to them in the future.
+Kanye also believes this positive step forward would allow them to try to achieve the “ultimate goal,” which is getting Larry Hoover out of jail.

-The friendship between Drake and Ye is complicated, and it is not clear when the quarrel between them started.
-In 2018, it was evident that Ye and God 6 were in disagreement when Pusha T released “Duppy Freestyle” and rapped on Drake’s son, which was not announced in the world at the time.
+The friendship between Drake and Ye is complicated and needs to be clarified when their quarrel starts.
+In 2018, it was evident that Ye and God 6 disagreed when Pusha T released “Duppy Freestyle” and rapped on Drake’s son, which was not announced in the world then.
 In 2019, Drake did a rare interview with Elliot Wilson, and Drizzy was questioned on his friend status with Kanye.
-According to his answer, Drake did not seem in a hurry to reconstruct.
+According to his answer, Drake did not seem to hurry to reconstruct.